rafis/schema-extended/README.md

 ),
 ```

-Use new features in migrations
+Use new features in migrations:
 ```php
 Schema::create('tests', function ($table) {
     $table->increments('id');